stereobooster/braindb/packages/docs/src/content/docs/notes/brainstorming.md

     - shape, icon, link, color
   - ERD
   - Sequence diagram
+- tree representation in DB for: headers, tasks
 - `.gitignore`
 - file-to-table solution (csv, JSONL etc.)
   - do I have use-case for it?
 I can read file directly from fs
+- backlinks point to source paragraph (anchor)